How it is

 Which is really good news – because if we picked up these illusions (beliefs), we can pick up these other, shinier ones, too.
 In other words, we can change our beliefs; which will change our ideas about the world and how it is; and that will change the world for us.

 To do this, we test our ideas and beliefs with the same questions we’d use on anything we’re not sure of: Is this true?
-How do I know that it’s true?
+What evidence do I use to support that it’s true?
 Is this the way that I want things to be?
 Is it resonant for me?

 There is a secret spiritual principle hidden here: the world that you see is the world that you believe you will see.
 In other words, we project the world with our consciousness.
 This is why two people, witnessing the same event – a job loss, for example- will experience it differently.
 One sees it as a catastrophe while the other sees it as an opportunity.